-Author's Note: I've come to realize that I like to write my more serious stories in the present tense for some reason.
-I just feel like it gives the story a more somber and meaningful tone somehow.
+Author's Note: I've come to realize that I like to write my more serious stories in the present tense rather than the usual past tense.
+To me it helps give the story a more somber and meaningful tone.
 I really hope you enjoy this story.
 It's personally one of my favorites.

 Disclaimer: Victorious © Dan Schneider